kanaria69/Mainecoco/README.md

-## I met this girl on a dating site and, I don't know, we just clicked.
+## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.